All welcome to rehearsals - 7.30pm, Christ's Church, Harrogate

 As well as being Co-Chair, Paul has overall responsibility for membership matters and is the first point of contact for potential new Tenors and Basses.

-Dee acts as the deputy in respect of membership matters and is the first point of contact for potential new Sopranos and Altos.
+Sally acts as the deputy in respect of membership matters and is the first point of contact for potential new Sopranos and Altos.

 Picture